Sorry, you need to enable JavaScript to visit this website.

 Roth conversions

-It’s important to note that conversions from other retirement accounts have no impact on your 2024 contribution limit but may increase your total MAGI and therefore trigger a phaseout of your Roth IRA contribution amount.
+It’s important to note that conversions from other retirement accounts have no impact on your IRA contribution limit but may increase your total MAGI and therefore trigger a phaseout of your Roth IRA contribution amount.

 Those who are not eligible for Roth contributions due to income limitations are generally still eligible to convert dollars from traditional retirement plans.
 Talk with an accountant, your financial advisor, or another financial professional to see if this makes sense for you.